Trump warned by Scottish leader to stay away amid reports he might travel to his golf resort to skip inauguration

 Finally, Sturgeon warned Trump he might be breaking the law if he came: “We are not allowing people to come into Scotland now without an essential purpose, which would apply to him, just as it applies to everybody else.
 Coming to play golf is not what I would consider an essential purpose.”

-Scotland, alongside Northern Ireland, Wales and England are in lockdown, with stay-at-home orders, allowing people only to venture out for essential work or shopping, and to get a bit of exercise and attend medical appointments.
+Scotland, alongside Northern Ireland, Wales and England are in lockdown, with stay-at-home orders, allowing people to venture out only for essential work or shopping, and to get a bit of exercise and attend medical appointments.
 Hospitals here are filling rapidly as infections surge, driven by a new variant of the virus, which is 50 to 70 percent more transmissible.

-As for Trump’s plans for the day of the Biden inauguration on Jan.
-20 — or his travel plans the day before, the White House shed no light.
+As for Trump’s plans for the day of the Biden inauguration Jan.
+20 — or his travel plans the day before — the White House shed no light.

 “Anonymous sources who claim to know what the President is or is not considering have no idea.
 When President Trump has an announcement about his plans for Jan.
-20 he will let you know,” said White House spokesman Judd Deere in a written statement.
+20 he will let you know,” White House spokesman Judd Deere said in a written statement.

 Where Trump and his family members will go and where they will live has not been announced.